KonstantinosBarmpas/konstantinosbarmpas.github.io/_pages/teaching.md

 author_profile: true
 ---

+I have assisted in supervising multiple PhD and Master’s students.

-Teaching is a core component of working in academia, so by working as a TA during my PhD as well as an undergraduate student, I had the chance to collaborate with brilliant academics, gain teaching experience and develop my own teaching style.
-Some of my TA roles are mentioned below.
+Teaching has been a core part of my academic journey.
+As a Teaching Assistant during both my undergraduate studies and PhD, I had the opportunity to collaborate with outstanding academics, gain substantial teaching experience, and develop my own teaching style.
+Some of the courses I supported are mentioned below.

-As a result of my teaching activities, I have been awarded the **Fellowship Advance Higher Education** (FHEA).
+In recognition of my teaching contributions, I have been awarded Fellowship of the Higher Education Academy (FHEA).

-In parallel to my university teaching roles, I have been a student mentor for Udacity students as well as for Greek high students who are interested in studying STEM courses in Greece or abroad.
+Alongside my university teaching roles, I have also served as a mentor for Udacity students and for Greek high school students interested in pursuing STEM degrees in Greece or abroad.

 ---